scallop-lang/scallop-lang.github.io/md/get-started.md

 ## Learning MNIST Sum-2

-The most exciting thing about Scallop is that it is a Neuro-symbolic programming language that can be easily integrated with popular machine learning libraries such as [PyTorch](https://pytorch.org/).
+One of the most exciting aspects of Scallop is that it is a neurosymbolic programming language that can be easily integrated with popular machine learning libraries such as [PyTorch](https://pytorch.org/).
-In the following example, we will demonstrate how to create a very simple experiment that will learn to recognize hand-written digits (MNIST digits) with the only supervision being the sum of two digits.
+In the following example, we will demonstrate how to create a very simple task to learn to recognize hand-written digits (MNIST digits) with the only supervision being the sum of two digits.
-We have already seen a part of this experiment in our previous example.
+We have already seen a part of this task in our previous example.
-Now, let's make it into a full fledged learning pipeline!
+Now, let's develop it into a full-fledged learning pipeline!

 <div class="center flex">
   <img src="/img/mnist/mnist_2.png" width="40px" />